 The change in routine can be tough on families when there’s meals to cook and kids need more entertainment than usual.
 I collected tips from experienced moms on making Yom Tov more enjoyable for the younger set – some of these may work for you.

-When a three day yom tov comes up on our calendar, it can be beautiful and exciting, but the change in routine can be rough on everyone.
+When a three day yom tov comes up on our calendar, it can be beautiful and exciting, but the change in routine can be rough on everyone, including the kids.

 But don’t worry!
 There are a lot of things you can do to make the experience more pleasant for you and your kids, and even elevate the yontif into something beautiful and meaningful that your kids actually look forward to, year after year.

 Here’s lots of ideas–different ideas might work in different households.
 Find the one that works for you.

 Make sure to get your kids something new and exciting.
 The halacha is to get a new item of clothing, meaning that it’s part of creating the right atmosphere for your family to understand what yom tov is all about.
 It’s not supposed to be exactly the same each year.